MMShep97/machine-learning-MNIST-CIFAR/README.md

-# machine-learning-MNIST-CIFAR
-Machine Learning EoY Project
+# Machine Learning EoY Project

+See [here](documents/Machine-Learning-Project-pdf.pdf) for the outcome of my project & what I learned.

+# Problem Statement
-# Aim:
+## Aim:

 In this project, you will develop and test deep networks to classify natural.
 You will mainly be working with the MNIST dataset to gain intuition.
 The smaller MNIST dataset allows you to develop code and test